CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

 In this exercise, you will be setting up the Open AI resource and installing the application locally.

+## Lab objectives
+In this lab, you will complete the following tasks:

+- Task 1: Create an OpenAI resource and model **(Read-Only)**
+- Task 2: Building a ChatGPT-like application on Streamlit with streaming

 ### Task 1: Create an OpenAI resource and model **(Read-Only)**

 # READ-ONLY